nlef/moonraker-telegram-bot/docs/config_sample.md

 #	your printers web interface/your player.
 If you can stream it, the bot supports it, native h264 streams,
 #	for example a vlc stream from a runcam webcam is absolutely possible.
 Do not feel contstrained by mjpeg streams.
 #fps: 30
-# use this fps instead of stream metadata
+#	If you want to use the "/video" button/command, you should set the camera fps.
+Not set by default.
 #flipVertically: false
 #	You can flip the camera image vertically, if needed.
 Disabled by default.
 Set to true if needed.
 #flipHorizontally: false
 #	You can flip the camera image horizontally, if needed.
 Disabled by default.
 Set to true if needed.
 #rotate: 90_cw
+#	You can rotate the camera image, if needed.
+Disabled by default.
-# allowed values: 90_cw, 90_ccw, 180. default is empty, so no rotation performed
+#	Allowed values: 90_cw, 90_ccw, 180. default is empty, so no rotation performed
 #fourcc: x264
 #	You can change the opencv VideoWriter fourcc codec.
 The default value is 'x264'.
 # 	An alternative is mp4v for playback on specific apple devices, or if the machine which is going to do